spotlightpa/poor-richard/content/news/2023-03-08-SPLZABRES.md

 When she shared her experiences with local and state Democratic officials, Kennedy said they “all were varying levels of concerned, but nobody was willing to do anything.
 They all felt that it wasn’t their job to do anything about it.”

-<script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/donate/"></div>

 Major told Spotlight PA that when Zabel put his arm around her and propositioned her in 2022, he was “obviously very drunk.”

 “I didn’t really care, but I wasn’t interested.
-I was like, ‘No, thank you’ and that was fine,” Major said.
+I was like, ‘No, thank you,’ and that was fine,” Major said.

 But after she left the hotel to walk to her car, Zabel followed her, she said.
 Major said she noticed him, felt uncomfortable, and went back inside to have a Republican colleague walk her out.